|A14 IDT (Integrated Delivery Team) working on behalf of Highways England

 - concrete pours for road foundations and signalling gantries

 - laying pipes for drainage for the new roads.

-VGC workers have also been assisting the archaeologists on the project.
+At the beginning of the project workers also assisted the MOLA Headland archaeologists.
 We protect the dig areas, where the researchers have already excavated a number of Stone age tools and Roman remains.
 Our teams also help by removing spoil from these dig areas.
 They have been taught to recognise archaeological indicators, and are helping to ensure that artefacts are not destroyed by accident during earthworks in other parts of the site.

 Fairness, inclusion and respect

-Our HSQE team has delivered presentations on fairness, inclusion and respect (FIR) to the workforce.
+Our team has played a large part in delivering presentations on fairness, inclusion and respect (FIR) to around 2,000 members of the workforce.

 The UK’s biggest road upgrade